uditalias/injex/website/docs/decorators-inject.md

 The factory method calls the constructor, so it accepts arguments.

-:::warning Important
+:::info Important
-Injex factory methods always return a Promise, which resolves to the factory type.
+Injex's factory methods always return a Promise, which resolves to the factory type.
 :::